Jackson County License Hearing Guide

 • Witness statements describing your condition or the circumstances of your arrest.

-• Video footage from dashcams or body cameras (if available).
+• Video footage from dashcams or surveillance cameras that may contradict the officer's observations.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced in Jackson County can be invaluable in preparing for and representing you at the ALR hearing.
-They understand the law, the procedures, and the arguments that are most likely to be successful.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced in North Carolina law can be invaluable in preparing for and representing you at the ALR hearing.
+They can help you gather evidence, subpoena witnesses, and present a strong defense.

 • Whether the officer had reasonable suspicion to stop you.